LamaliaNetwork/LamaliaWiki/docs/features/chestShop.md

 Welcome to ChestShop on Lamalia!
 This guide will help you create and manage your own shops quickly and easily.

+:::Warning Disabled Features
+- ChestShop is disabled in the server.
+Temporary

 ## Requirements

 - **Ranks**: Gold and above